kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 * Functional and Generative art
 * Gaming

+---

+*Note* - As you go through this tutorial, make sure you do the following:
+* Run every example (in Kojo).
+* Make changes to every example and rerun it - for better understanding.
+* Do all the exercises.

+---

 ### Picture Creation
 A picture can be created using any one of the functions shown below.
 There are a couple of things that you should be aware of:
 * A newly created picture is located at at the canvas position (0, 0) to begin with.
 It can then be positioned at any other location by using the `pic.setPosition(x, y)` command or being part of a row, column, or stack of pictures.